jhap1982/giveituruguay/2000/2000-08-19 - Centre Molson, Montreal, Canada/README.md

 ## Setlist

-Around the World
+1. Around the World
-You're Gonna Get Yours tease
+2. You're Gonna Get Yours tease
-Give It Away
+3. Give It Away
-Your Pussy's Glued to a Building on Fire JOHN
+4. Your Pussy's Glued to a Building on Fire JOHN
-Scar Tissue
+5. Scar Tissue
-My Lovely Man
+6. My Lovely Man
-If You Have to Ask
+7. If You Have to Ask
-Otherside
+8. Otherside
-Blackeyed Blonde
+9. Blackeyed Blonde
-I Could Have Lied
+10. I Could Have Lied
-Pea
+11. Pea
-Parallel Universe
+12. Parallel Universe
-I Like Dirt
+13. I Like Dirt
-Californication
+14. Californication
-London Calling tease
+15. London Calling tease
-Right on Time
+16. Right on Time
-Under the Bridge
+17. Under the Bridge
-Me and My Friends
+18. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Sir Psycho Sexy
+19. Sir Psycho Sexy
-They're Red Hot
+20. They're Red Hot
-Search and Destroy
+21. Search and Destroy
-Outro Jam
+22. Outro Jam

 ## Notes